 Curious about all things Facebook Groups?
 This is the post for you.
 Over the last six months, it has become very clear how hard it is to gain momentum on Facebook Business Pages unless you’re a paying customer.

-On many of my initial calls with business owners interested in our 90-Day Local Launch program, it’s evident how frustrated they are at the amount of time they spend posting on social media with very little return.
+On many of my initial calls with business owners interested in our Local Business Foundations program, it’s evident how frustrated they are at the amount of time they spend posting on social media with very little return.
 They might get a few likes and maybe a comment from their most loyal customer, but otherwise it feels like most activity on social media falls flat.

 A few of the clients we work with and local businesses we see in Des Moines strategically use Facebook Groups to pour into their customers and build a really strong group of leads that likely will turn to customers.